-3'5 Display shows: 74 ' Open data point for vacation periods.
-Display shows: START , (day.month) () If applicable, select Activate editing mode for start date of vacation period.
-If blinks. () Edit start date of vacation period.
+75 (2 Display shows: 취임 Open data point for vacation periods.
+Display shows: START , (day.month) O If applicable, select - - - .
+Activate editing mode for start date of vacation period. if blinks.
+C Edit start date of vacation period.
 Confirm start date of the vacation period.
-Display shows: STOP , (day.month) () Edit end of vacation period.
+Display shows: STOP , (day.month) O Edit end of vacation period.
 Confirm end of vacation period.
-Black squares under 1 to 4 at the top of the display indicate the assignment of the vacation periods to the individual heating circuits. () Select the control circuit to which the current vacation period should apply.
+Black squares under 1 to 4 at the top of the display indicate the assignment of the vacation periods to the individual control circuits.

-The vacation period can be assigned to a single control circuit or any combination of all three control circuits (RK1 and RK2, DHW circuit).
+The vacation period can be assigned to a single control circuit or any combination of all three control circuits (Rk1 and Rk2, DHW circuit).